- Teaches students:

 *** Specialties ***

-While experienced in teaching young students to love music, Dustin specializes in take intermediate students who are skilled and turning them into advanced Pianists who will both excel at piano performance as well as learn to love piano for the rest of their lives.
+While experienced in teaching young students to love music, Dustin specializes in taking intermediate students who are skilled and turning them into advanced Pianists who will both excel at piano performance as well as learn to love piano for the rest of their lives.

 He is an excellent teacher reliable and focused.
 He can handle kids well.
 He is patient with them.
 I would recommend him to anybody looking for a good piano teacher.